-The WSC technical assistance and training for program improvement consists of five training sessions on topics related to key concepts and practices that sites need to incorporate in order to make informed decisions about how to improve their programs.
+The WSC technical assistance and training for program improvement consists of four training sessions on topics related to key concepts and practices that sites need to incorporate in order to make informed decisions about how to improve their programs.

-- Complete the (optional) training checklists and skill-building exercises listed below under each training session description as “Checklist” and “Skill-building exercise”.
+4. Complete the (optional) training checklists and skill-building exercises listed below under each training session description as “Checklist” and “Skill-building exercise”.

 –You will receive a recommendation report from WSC after completion of WebEx meeting.

 –The report will summarize important observations made during the site visit and recommendations for program improvement.

-- Participate in a 20-minute follow-up conversation over the phone about the usefulness of the recommendation report to identify any program improvements made (WSC schedule to be determined).
+6. Participate in a 20-minute follow-up conversation over the phone about the usefulness of the recommendation report to identify any program improvements made (WSC schedule to be determined).